Cremorne Gardens, Melbourne: Establishment by Ellis

+Acquisition by Coppin and Brooke

-The gardens were acquired by the theatrical entrepreneur and popular local identity, George Coppin, who expanded them significantly, using even better contacts in the world of English theatre than Ellis enjoyed.
-Cremorne was Coppin's indulgence and hobby and he poured money into it without applying business acumen.
-For a time he lived on site.
-The residence had been built by the colonial architect, Henry Ginn, who had originally established the gardens in the mid-1840s as part of his up-river retreat.
+Acquired in 1856 by George Coppin, a theatrical entrepreneur and popular local identity, jointly with G. V. Brooke, an Irish actor.
+Together, they expanded the gardens significantly to c.40 acre, using even better contacts in the world of English theatre than Ellis enjoyed.
+Brooke took over the Theatre Royal in 1859 leaving Coppin as the sole owner of the Cremorne Gardens.
+Cremorne became his indulgence and hobby and he poured money into it without applying business acumen.
+For a time he lived on site; the residence had been built by the colonial architect, Henry Ginn, who had originally established the gardens in the mid-1840s as part of his up-river retreat.

+George Buller, in a 1921 series published in the Richmond Guardian reminisced:

 Entertainment provided included a cyclorama, bowling alley, menagerie, dancers and nightly fireworks.
 In 1856, he opened his Royal Pantheon Theatre, initially managed by R. Younge (brother of Fred), followed by J. P. Greville.
 Coppin continued the presentation of the annual panoramas introduced by Ellis.
 Patrons arrived by riverboat or train at the purpose-built railway station.

 The gardens were notable as being the location of the first balloon flight in Australia when in 1858 Englishman William Dean floated 7 mi north to Brunswick.
 In 1859 Coppin imported six camels from Aden as exhibits for the Cremorne Gardens menagerie and in 1860 he sold them to the Exploration Committee of the Royal Society of Victoria who used them on the Burke and Wills expedition.

+Closure and subsequent land use

 In the 1860s, the Gardens became hugely unprofitable and could no longer be maintained; Coppin closed the doors in February 1863.
-The land was sold and became an asylum, which itself closed in the 1880s.
+The land was sold and became a private lunatic asylum, which itself closed in the 1880s.
 The land was then subdivided for housing by Thomas Bent.
 With the turn of the century, much of the housing gave way to industrial establishments of varying sizes, but much of the small working-class housing remains and has been progressively gentrified.

 A small park at the southern end of the area previously occupied by the gardens has a plaque marking their location and the place from which the hot-air balloons were launched.
 The site of the gardens no longer fronts the river because of the construction of the South Eastern Freeway in 1961.
 The area of Richmond in which the gardens were located was formally renamed Cremorne in 1999 and while it might be used by locals out of respect to its history, it also avoids the old working-class association with the name Richmond.